mickmed/react-calculator/README.md

 ### Steps

-1. Start by creating a single component file in src/components and name it Calculator.
+1. Start by creating a single component file in src/components and name it Calculator.js.
 Create your Calculator class and in your render function add the following:
   ```js
   <div className="container">
         <h1>Add with React!</h1>